User Guide / Using SciveraLENS

 SciveraLENS makes use of an easy to understand “traffic light” system for communicating assessment results for human and environmental health attributes of specific endpoints and for a chemical overall.

 A solid green, yellow, red, or black light indicates sufficient authoritative or experimental evidence for an unequivocal hazard assessment.

 When half of the light is gray, this indicates limited evidence is currently available for the endpoint and Scivera’s Toxicology Team has made use of systems such as modeling software, quantitative structural activity relationship (“QSAR”) methods, or expert judgment to complete the assessment.

-Clicking on the light for a specific endpoint assessment will present the underlying references and explanation for why Scivera reached the specific conclusion indicated by the light.
+You can click on an endpoint or light for a specific endpoint assessment that will present the underlying references and explanation for why Scivera reached the specific conclusion indicated by the light.

 Green is good.
 Green lights signal an overall assessment for a chemical or a specific human or environmental health endpoint shows evidence of low hazard.